ESL Podcasts English as a Second Language Writing Grammar Listening Podcasts Academic Writing and More!

 Dear Daisuke,

-There are many ways of ending letters.
-Endings such as "Bye" are not used in writing, in general; they are appropriate to verbal communication, and are more informal.
+There are many ways of ending letters sent through the postal service.
+Endings such as Bye are not used in writing, in general; they are appropriate to verbal communication and are more informal.

 This brings me to make the point that the formalities used in British English are slightly different from those used in American English.
 So let's start with American English, since that is what I use and that is what I'm much more familiar with.